Concentrations in Planning

-The elective component of the Program complements the core through advanced work in one of the five areas of specialization.
-The chosen specialization often provides an opportunity to build on the student’s undergraduate education, and anticipates the direction he or she will take in professional life.
+The elective component of the Program complements the core through advanced work in one of the six areas of concentration.
+The chosen concentration often provides an opportunity to build on the student’s undergraduate education, and anticipates the direction he or she will take in professional life.

-Each specialization includes a number of courses which are designed to give a general introduction to the specialization and to permit the development of particular interests within it.
-Students must, in consultation with their advisors, select at least five half-courses within their chosen specialization, including those designated as mandatory.
-Students may elect to pursue two specializations, with the approval of the Program Director.
+Each concentration includes a number of courses which are designed to give a general introduction to the specialization and to permit the development of particular interests within it.
+Students must, in consultation with their advisors, select at least five half-courses within their chosen concentration, including those designated as mandatory.
+Students may elect to pursue two concentrations, with the approval of the Program Director.
 In this case, double counting of some elective courses may be allowed.

-Similarly, specialization themes are usually offered in the Workshop in Planning Practice (PLA 1106Y).
+Similarly, concentration themes are usually offered in the Workshop in Planning Practice (PLA 1106H).